Ngineer101/minimalizt/src/content/blog/what-are-embeddings.md

 ## What is text embedding?

 Imagine you're trying to teach a computer what words mean.
 But instead of using a dictionary, you give each word a unique set of numbers that capture its meaning.
-These sets of numbers are called embeddings.
+These sets of numbers are called "embeddings".

 Okay, but why numbers?

 Computers don’t understand words like we do - they understand numbers.
 So we translate words, sentences, or even whole paragraphs into numbers, in a smart way, so that:

-- Similar meanings = similar numbers
+- **Similar meanings = similar numbers**
    - Like: “happy” and “joyful” get numbers that are close to each other.
-- Different meanings = very different numbers
+- **Different meanings = very different numbers**
    - Like: “cat” and “airplane” get very different numbers.

 ## How Do Embeddings Work?

 Embeddings are typically generated using advanced deep learning models that process vast amounts of text.
 These models learn the underlying patterns and relationships between words, effectively mapping them into a high-dimensional vector space.
-Although the mathematics behind these techniques is complex, the essential idea is straightforward: words with similar meanings are placed close together in this space, making it easier for machines to interpret language contextually.
+Although the mathematics behind these techniques is complex, the essential idea is straightforward: **words with similar meanings are placed close together in this space**, making it easier for machines to interpret language contextually.

 ## An Example